-- 5. Qualifications of head of MLDI authority and head of subnational offices - 6.
-Power to issue SOPs, practice guidelines - 7.
-Staffing and Qualifications of Staff - 8.
-Accessibility of forensic services throughout the country and transportation of human remains - 9.
-Scope of Jurisdiction Cases that must be referred to MLDI for investigation - 10.
-Cases requiring autopsy - 11.
-Autopsy/External Examination Report and Case File - 12.
-Powers of medical examiner/coroner to investigate - 13.
-Medical Certificate of Cause of Death (MCCD) - 14.
-Connection to the CRVS system: Death Registration and Statistics - 15.
-Time Limits on Investigation - 16.
-Mass Fatality Management - 17.
-MLDI Fatality Review Committees - 18.
-Resources - 19.
-Training - 20.
-Codes of Conduct/Conflicts of Interest - 21.
-Supervision and Enforcement - 22.
-Archiving of records and access to records
+- 1. Definitions

+- 2. Structure of the MLDI System

+- 3. Organizational Situs of the Office of the Medical Examiner/Coroner within the MLDI system

+- 4. Stakeholder Cooperation

+- 5. Qualifications of head of MLDI authority and head of subnational offices

+- 6. Power to issue SOPs, practice guidelines

+- 7. Staffing

+- 8. Accessibility of forensic services throughout the country and transportation of human remains

+- 9. Scope of Jurisdiction Cases that must be referred to MLDI for investigation

+- 10. Cases requiring autopsy

+- 11. Autopsy/External Examination Report and Case File

+- 12. Powers of medical examiner/coroner to investigate

+- 13. Medical Certificate of Cause of Death (MCCD)

+- 14. Connection to the CRVS system: Death Registration and Statistics

+- 15. Time Limits on Investigation

+- 16. Mass Fatality Management

+- 17. Resources

+- 18. Training

+- 19. Supervision and Enforcement